dart-lang/pana/test/goldens/end2end/url_launcher-6.1.2.json_report.md

 ERR:
 Because every version of flutter from sdk depends on vector_math 2.1.2 which doesn't match any versions, flutter from sdk is forbidden.
-So, because url_launcher depends on flutter from sdk, version solving failed. pub get failed (1; So, because url_launcher depends on flutter from sdk, version solving failed.)
+So, because url_launcher depends on flutter from sdk, version solving failed.
 ```

 ### [*] 10/10 points: Package supports latest stable Dart and Flutter SDKs